Iron Won’t Turn On? 6 Quick Fixes to Get It Working

 6 Ways to Get Your Iron to Turn On

-So, you can’t get your iron to turn on and you’re not sure what to do about it.
-You’re in two minds, you could spend a couple of hours pulling it to pieces and poking it with a multimeter trying to find out what’s wrong.
+So, you can’t get your iron to turn on, and you’re unsure what to do about it.
+You’re in two minds; you could spend a couple of hours pulling the iron to pieces and poking it with a multimeter, trying to find out what’s wrong.
 Or, you could just put on creased clothes from now on and hope that they straighten themselves out a little as you wear them.

 Method #1 Check the Circuit Breaker

-You should check for a tripped fuse in your circuit breaker.
-If one has tripped, reset it.
+You should check for a tripped switch in your circuit breaker.
+If one switch has tripped, reset it.
 If the circuit breaker keeps tripping when you plug in the iron, do the following:

 • Plug the iron into a different power outlet.
 Make sure the outlet is on a new circuit.